Lifton Community Primary School

 - Sensory and/or Physical needs

-How do I contact the people responsible for SEN or arrange to meet them?
+How do I contact the people responsible for SEND or arrange to meet them?

-What training or specialist expertise do the staff at Lifton Community Primary School have around SEN?
+What training or specialist expertise do the staff at Lifton Community Primary School have around SEND?

-- Mrs Tanya Clark is currently studying for the National SENCO award.
+- Mrs Tanya Clark has the National SENCO award.

 - Epi-pen and epilepsy training is also delivered annually.

-How does Lifton Community Primary School involve parents and children in their SEN support?
+How does Lifton Community Primary School involve parents and children in their SEND support?

 Our school really values our strong relationships with families and recognises the importance of working together to support the best possible outcomes for children.